Off the Scales - by Aimee Donnellan (Hardcover)

 Book Synopsis

-The inside story of the race to develop Ozempic, and its potentially revolutionary impact on public health and culture.
+The inside story of the creation of Ozempic and its revolutionary impact on public health.

-A "cure" for obesity has long been the holy grail for the pharmaceutical industry, one that seemed unattainable until recent breakthroughs in type 2 diabetes research led to the development of Ozempic, a weight loss medication that activates hormones in the stomach, making people feel fuller for longer.
-The treatment is so effective that it is already disrupting many industries--from health care to fast food to fashion--and it has quickly made its creator, Denmark's Novo Nordisk, the most valuable company in Europe.
-But the impact of these drugs goes far beyond billion dollar profits; a true long-term cure for obesity could save 40% of American adults from dangerous preventable illnesses.
-And as their success continues to grow, one question looms in the minds of investors, healthcare workers and politicians: are they too good to be true?
+A "cure" for obesity has long been the holy grail for the pharmaceutical industry, one that seemed unattainable until recent breakthroughs in type 2 diabetes research led to the development of Ozempic, a weight loss medication that activates a hormone in the stomach called GLP-1, making people feel fuller for longer.
+The treatment is so effective that it is already disrupting many industries--from healthcare to fast food to fashion--and it has quickly made its creator, Denmark's Novo Nordisk, the most valuable company in Europe.
+But the impact of GLP-1s goes far beyond billion-dollar profits; a true long-term cure for obesity could save 40 percent of American adults from dangerous, preventable illnesses.
+And as more potential benefits emerge, one question looms in the minds of investors, healthcare workers, and politicians: Are these drugs too good to be true?

 About the Author

-AIMEE DONNELLAN is a columnist at Reuters, where her reporting has focused on the pharmaceutical, airline, and insurance industries since 2017.
-Previously she was the Sunday Times banking correspondent, and covered the bond market for the International Financing Review.
-She holds degrees in English and History from the University of Ireland, Galway, and in journalism from the London School of Journalism.
-She lives in Dublin with her wife and two children.
+Aimee Donnellan is a columnist at Reuters, where, since 2017, her reporting has focused on the pharmaceutical, airline, and insurance industries.
+Previously, she was The Sunday Times's banking correspondent and covered the bond market for the International Financing Review.
+She holds degrees in English and history from the University of Ireland, Galway, and in journalism from the London School of Journalism.
+She lives in Galway with her wife and two children.
 Off the Scales is her first book.